iamshahid1997/QuizApp/README.md

    ```bash
    http://localhost:3000
    ```

 > **Important:** If you want to check this app on your mobile, please try - `http://192.168.1.x:3000` after running `npm run dev` . `http://192.168.1.x` - use IP Address.
 Both your devices needs to be connected with the same internet.
+While testing this app on your mobile phone, keep the file `/src/utils/quizAttempt/demo-data.ts` opened to check the live updating of the quizAttempt of the user.

 ## Project Structure